-Setting Description Horizon Performance Tracker basic setting When enabled, you can set the frequency in seconds at which Horizon Performance Tracker collects data.
-Enable Horizon Performance Tracker auto start in remote desktop connection When enabled, Horizon Performance Tracker automatically starts when a user logs on to a remote desktop connection.
+Description When enabled, you can set the frequency in seconds at which Horizon Performance Tracker collects data.
+When enabled, Horizon Performance Tracker starts automatically when a user logs in to a remote desktop connection.
 To clear this preference GPO setting, select Disable .
-Enable Horizon Performance Tracker auto start in remote application connection When enabled, Horizon Performance Tracker automatically starts when a user logs on to a remote application connection.
+When enabled, Horizon Performance Tracker starts automatically when a user logs in to a remote application connection.
 To clear this preference GPO setting, select Disable .